 PD: Child falls three stories out of window in Hartford; suffered broken bones

-HARTFORD — Police said a child fell three stories out of a window Wednesday and is in the hospital with broken bones.
+HARTFORD — Police said a child fell three stories out of a window Wednesday and is now in the hospital.

 FOX61 will provide updates as soon as they become available.